Alfa Junior Review & Buying Guide 2024 | Electrifying

 Introduction and model history

 The Alfa Romeo Junior is the first electric car from the Italian brand, and it’s also the first to really showcase the brand’s shift towards offering global products.
-The Junior will go on sale in China, Australia, Mexico and many others, as well as the UK and Europe, so it needs to appeal to a very broad audience in lots of different markets.
+The Junior will go on sale in China, Australia, Mexico and many other places, as well as the UK and Europe, so it needs to appeal to a very broad audience in lots of different markets.

 Which may also explain why the styling is perhaps a little divisive for European tastes.
-The C-shape front lights showcase a modern take on Alfa’s classic three-light signature, and the grille is dominated by the unmistakable ‘V’, but it’s also a rather fussy design that some would argue is a long way off the simple, uncomplicated lines of Alfa’s best designs.
+The C-shape front lights showcase a modern take on Alfa’s classic three-light signature, and the grille is dominated by the unmistakable ‘V’, but it’s also a rather busy design that some would argue is a long way off the simple, uncomplicated lines of Alfa’s best designs.

-I actually don’t mind it; I really didn’t like it in the initial pictures when it was released, and even when I was stood next to it I didn’t think it was pretty, but I do like the aggressive stance – and the fact that it’s demonstrably different to any of its rivals.
+I actually don’t mind it; I didn’t like it in the initial pictures when it was released, and even when I was stood next to it I didn’t think it was pretty, but I do like the aggressive stance – and the fact that it’s demonstrably different to any of its rivals.
 And there are lots of those, by the way.

 As a 4.17-metre long compact electric SUV that starts from under £34,000, the Junior will have to take on the Kia EV3Jeep Avenger, Peugeot E-2008, VW ID.3, MG4, Renault Megane, Hyundai Kona Electric and plenty more besides.